chsWeb/Automator-for-Figma/README.md

 3. Next, run Automator > Bulk Selected Style Description
 4. Enter a new style description for your Color Styles that will make them easy to apply in context later.
 5. Apply Color Styles easily by searching for your descriptions.

+**WARNING:** This Automator action will replace the current description(s) on any style used by the selected layers.

+---